MicrosoftDocs/azure-dev-docs/articles/javascript/how-to/with-web-app/azure-function-file-upload.md

     When deploying, the entire Functions application is deployed, any changes to individual APIs are deployed at once.

-1. In the notifications, select **Stream logs** and keep the view open while you make a request to the API in the next section.
+1. In the notifications, select **Stream logs** and keep the view open while you continue to complete the steps in this article.

 ## Create an Azure Storage Resource

-1. In VS Code, select the Azure explorer, then right-click on your subscription under **Storage** to select **Create Storage Account (Advanced)**.
+1. In Visual Studio Code, select the Azure explorer, then right-click on your subscription under **Storage** to select **Create Storage Account (Advanced)**.
 1. Use the following table to finish creating the local Azure Function project:

     |Prompt|Value|Notes|